-- 1. Process p labels its current value with the current round number h, and then broadcasts this labeled value to all processes, including itself. - Process p waits to receive exactly n-t round h values, and collects these values into a multiset V. Since there can be at most t faulty processes, process p will eventually receive at least n-t round h values.
-Note that, in contrast to the synchronous case, process p does not choose any default values.

-3. Process p applies the function \boldsymbol{f}{A} to the multiset V to obtain its new value.
+- 1. Process p labels its current value with the current round number h, and then broadcasts this labeled value to all processes, including itself. - 2.
+Process p waits to receive exactly n t round h values, and collects these values into a multiset V. Since there can be at most t faulty processes, process p will eventually receive at least n - t round h values.
+Note that, in contrast to the synchronous case, process p does not choose any default values. - 3.
+Process p applies the function $f{2t,t}$ to the multiset V to obtain its new value.

-In analogy with Lemma 7, we have the following result, which states the convergence properties of the above algorithm.
+In analogy with Lemma 6, we have the following result, which states the convergence properties of the above algorithm.

-Lemma 10: Let $j \ge 1$, and t, $n \ge 0$, be such that $(2j+3)t+1 \le n \le (2j+5)t$.
+Lemma 8 Suppose n, t > 0 are such that $n \ge 5t + 1$.
 Let T be a set of processes, with $|T| \ge n-t$.
 Let h be a positive integer.
-Let U and U' be the multisets of values of processes in T, immediately before and after round h, respectively, in a particular T-computation of A_n .
+Let U and U' be the multisets of values of processes in T, immediately before and after round h, respectively, in a particular T-computation of A_0 .
 Then

-1. $\delta(U') \leq \delta(U)/(j+1)$.
+1. $\delta(U') \leq \delta(U)/c(n-3t,2t)$.